acestream/ace-network-docs/docs/services/ace-asset.md

 System pool - 30% of the content access price

-Personalized pools without creating content provider tokens (without using the Ace Maker financial protocol) - 30% of the content access price + one-time fixed fee to create premium pool
+Personalized pools without creating content provider tokens (without using the [Ace Maker][7] financial protocol) - 30% of the content access price + one-time fixed fee to create premium pool

 Commercial (paid) broadcasts without creating a pool - 30% of the content access price